5 Ways to Help Your Spouse Transition Into Family Life From A Sober Living House

-Seek professional advice on how to address specific circumstances which are delicate, such as how his substance use disorder has made you feel, so you tone and words chosen do not sound hurtful or blaming.
+Seek professional advice on how to address specific circumstances that are delicate, such as how his substance use disorder has made you feel, so your tone and words chosen do not sound hurtful or blaming.

 Each of us has different needs and expectations, so it is vital to understand your partner’s BEFORE he transitions home.

 Preparing your home for your spouse to return means you’ll likely have to make sacrifices.
 You should remove all alcohol, cigarettes, and prescription narcotics from the household.
 Staying sober is difficult, especially when temptation is staring you in the face.
 If you are entertaining, do not serve alcoholic beverages.
 Support your loved one’s efforts to stay sober by removing all temptations.

 In the past, disagreements with your partner might have ended in anger and frustration.
 You might have been quick to bring up his past failures, unmet expectations, and even relapses to unwanted behavior.
 Most often, these arguments were fueled by your spouse’s history of hiding for his substance use disorder.

 When your spouse transitions home from sober living, you’ll need to keep in mind that words and actions hurt.
 Comparing current mistakes to your loved one’s past actions discourages him from progressing.